Hong Kong bans handover protest as official defends law | Politics

 The security law was implemented one year ago as authorities cracked down on dissent after Hong Kong was rocked by massive anti-government protests in 2019.
 Critics say Beijing has reneged on a promise to keep the special privileges for Hong Kong for 50 years — the autonomy of its courts and legal system, civil liberties that include a free press, freedom of speech and the leeway to take to the streets to protest.

-On Wednesday, Chow Hang-tung, a key organiser of the June 4 vigil, was rearrested on suspicion of inciting others to participate in an unauthorised assembly.
+On Wednesday, Chow Hang-tung, a key organizer of the June 4 vigil, was rearrested on suspicion of inciting others to participate in an unauthorised assembly.

+Lee was speaking at a reception commemorating the 24th anniversary of the former British colony's return to China.
+It coincided with the centenary of the Chinese Communist Party on the mainland, which Hong Kong leader Carrie Lam attended.

+Lee said Hong Kong was on the rebound as the national security law has restored social and political stability.

 There was a heavy police presence in the popular Causeway Bay shopping district, with officers stopping and searching some people.
 They took away pro-democracy activist Alexandra Wong, commonly known as Grandma Wong, who had been waving a British flag.